: Teaching Parenting the Positive Discipline Way

 Through experiential learning, POSITIVE DISCIPLINE help adults learn with their “heart” as well their “head” in an engaging, supportive way.
 The activities used help us “see the world through the child’s eyes,” allowing adults to gain immediate insight into problem behavior and effective solutions.

-The course provides specific training enabling the participant to become either a “Certified Positive Discipline Parenting”, as authorized by the Positive Discipline Association (www.positivediscipline.org).
-This qualifies the recipient to teach Positive Discipline parenting classes, and to become part of an international network of Positive Discipline Educators.
-Attendees will also be invited to join in a mentor group of Certified Educators, to receive continuous support along their Positive Discipline journey.
+These courses provide specific training enabling the participant to become either a “Certified Positive Discipline Parenting (or) Classroom Educator,” as authorized by the Positive Discipline Association (www.positivediscipline.org).
+This qualifies the recipient to teach Positive Discipline parenting classes or use Positive Discipline in their classroom, and to become part of an international network of Positive Discipline Educators.
+Attendees will also be invited to join in a mentor group of Certified Educators, to receive continuous support along their Positive Discipline journey

 After the training, we will support you (at no charge) in your Positive Discipline journey over the coming months by providing ongoing feedback, encouragement and mentoring.
 To facilitate this, we ask that you do the following:

-Cost: RMB 5800/person includes materials and certification fee.
-(Meals and accommodation are not included.)
+RMB 5800/person, includes materials and certification fee.
+Meals and accommodation not included.

 Paid registrants can transfer to another workshop or another participant within one year at no additional cost if notified one week before the workshop.
 If no show without transfer, refunds are not available.